gpbl/react-day-picker/.changeset/scoped-react-alias.md

 "@daypicker/persian": patch
 ---

-Add `@daypicker/react` as a public scoped alias for `react-day-picker` and update calendar packages to consume it.
+Add `@daypicker/react` as the React package for DayPicker and update calendar packages to consume it.